mziyabo/mziyabo.github.io/_pages/about.md

 </figure> -->
 {:/}

 Hello 👋🏽, My name is Mziyabo - I'm a Software Engineer and an avid Boston Celtics fan.
-I [blog here](/articles), and have written a few Open Source projects which you can also checkout on [GitHub](https://github.com/mziyabo)
+I [blog](/articles), and have written a few open source projects which you can also checkout on [GitHub](https://github.com/mziyabo)

 <hr/>